AI Celebs Just Scammed Women out of Millions & Premium Interview w/ Patrick Christys 2025-08-29 18:07

 But what it will do, obviously, is act as a beacon.

-And then you're in a situation where, you know, the picture postcard, typical quintessential British countryside, suddenly becomes, well, a place with a very, very large Muslim population, which, okay, all right, people might say it was racist to have a problem with that.
+And then you are in a situation where, you know, the picture postcard, typical quintessential British countryside suddenly becomes, well, a place with a with a very, very large Muslim population, which, okay, all right, people might say it was racist to have a problem with that.

 Well, it's a kind of about culture, isn't it, really?

-And we have tourists from all over the world who come to places like the Lake District because it's like one of the most British places you can possibly come to come, very tweed, you know, all these stone cottages, all that stuff.
+And we have tourists from all around the world who come to places like the Lake District because it's like one of the most British places you could possibly come.

-And if the culture of that area fundamentally changes, well then you've, well then you've kind of lost your country, haven't you really?
+You know, and if the culture of that area fundamentally changes, well, then you've, well, then you've kind of, you've kind of lost your country, haven't you, really?

 Usher in the fall of the American Empire.